 A Data Warehouse is a combined collection of data from various/many sources.
 As a result, a Data Warehouse serves as a Single, Central, and consistent Data Storage that aids in Data Mining, Data Analysis, Machine Learning, Artificial Intelligence, and other processes.
 A Data Warehouse is a storehouse for current and historical data that has been gathered.
 It is a type of information technology that is at the heart of a company’s Business Intelligence Architecture.

 The Data Warehouse is your company’s Central Data Repository.
-Since a Data Warehouse is the “Single Source of Truth” for all the data in the company, it is required for all businesses who seek to make data-driven choices.
+Since a Data Warehouse is the “Single Source of Truth” for all the data in the company, it is required for all businesses that seek to make data-driven choices.
 The ETL (Extract Load Transform) method is used to save data from numerous sources such as APIs, Databases, Cloud Storage, and so on.
 The best Data Warehouses in the market are Google BigQuery, Amazon Redshift, etc.

 What is a Star Schema Data Modelling?